 |* Controller offers numerous options that determine when the load is powered|

-SOLAR EPIC TRACER MPPT 40A
+Best Charge Controller For Solar No. 2 - SOLAR EPIC TRACER MPPT 40A

 SolarEpic MPPT 40A Solar is a smart charge controller that could provide both performance and endurance.
 This is a small device, powerful but affordable.

-Plus, its LVD (low voltage disconnect function) can stop the battery out of over-discharging.
-It comes with numerous protections, such as overcharging, over temperature and PV and loading short and PV (battery) revered protection.
+This best charge controller for solar comes with numerous protections, such as overcharging, over temperature and PV and loading short and PV (battery) revered protection.
 The electric protection function along with also the comprehensive self-diagnostics will stop damage from installation issues or system faults.

 - Negative Ground, Max 150V PV input.

 - Advanced maximum power point tracking technology to optimize using the solar system.